ITINordic/dhis2-ig-gen/README.md

 Use `spring initializr` site to create a spring boot application with spring web for restTemplate support.
 The spring boot application resides within the generate folder of the base project.

-For now the applcation is used purely in commandline mode.
-Can be expanded to provide a rest api.
+For now the applcation is used purely in commandline mode, but can be expanded to provide a rest api.

 ## Using the app
 see [usage](USAGE.md)